Joc Pederson Player Props: Giants vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 5.03 team ERA ranks 27th among all MLB pitching staffs.
+- The Nationals have a 5.01 team ERA that ranks 27th across all league pitching staffs.

-- Nationals pitchers combine to allow the third-most home runs in baseball (137 total, 1.4 per game).
+- Nationals pitchers combine to allow 139 total home runs at a rate of 1.4 per game (third-most in baseball).

-- Irvin makes the start for the Nationals, his 14th of the season.
-He is 2-5 with a 5.11 ERA and 44 strikeouts in 61 2/3 innings pitched.
+- Gray (6-8) gets the starting nod for the Nationals in his 20th start of the season.
+He's put together a 3.59 ERA in 105 1/3 innings pitched, with 94 strikeouts.

-- The right-hander's most recent appearance came on Saturday against the St. Louis Cardinals, when he threw three innings, surrendering four earned runs while giving up six hits.
+- In his most recent outing on Sunday against the St. Louis Cardinals, the righty threw five innings, giving up four earned runs while surrendering 10 hits.

-- The 26-year-old has amassed a 5.11 ERA and 6.4 strikeouts per nine innings in 13 games this season, while allowing a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.